-Busha, a Nigerian Crypto exchange and ecosystem, has changed its brand identity to mark an expanded offering for its users, including the introduction of traditional finance operations and a bold pivot toward supporting daily retail activities.
+Busha, a Nigerian crypto exchange, refreshed its brand identity earlier this year to reflect its new direction and expanded offerings for its users, including the introduction of traditional finance operations.

 Traditional finance operations introduced to the Busha app include Naira and Dollar savings, utility payments, and shopping voucher purchases.
 There is a catch, though.
 All financial activities on Busha, including traditional ones and decentralised ones, are powered by digital assets.

-Additionally, Utility payments on the Busha app transform the app from a crypto exchange into a high-utility fintech platform used daily.
+Additionally, Utility payments on the Busha app transform the app from a crypto exchange into a high-utility, daily-used fintech platform.
 Users can now use their digital assets to pay for airtime, data, shopping vouchers, Cable, electricity, and other utility payments.
-This new app feature is called Spend.
+This app feature is called Paybill.

 Busha is also set to introduce stock trading to the app, allowing users to buy and sell stocks.
-According to Olushola-John, this is in the works for a late-year launch.
+According to Okonye, this is in the works for a late-year launch.

 Decentralised money services still readily available

 The introduction of traditional finance operations on Busha did not come at any opportunity cost.
-Decentralised money transactions, such as crypto trading, are still available on the platform alongside the new offers.
-The new repositioning introduced Crypto-backed loans to the platform, giving users the opportunity to put their digital assets to use.
+Decentralised money transactions, such as crypto trading, remain available on the platform alongside the new offerings.
+Among the new features introduced are crypto-backed loans, giving users the opportunity to put their digital assets to use.

 Get passive updates on African tech & startups